jatcwang/difflicious/docs/docs/docs/ConfiguringDiffers.md

 ## Unsafe API with `configureRaw`

-This is a low-level API that you shouldn't really need in 99% of the cases.
+This is a low-level API that you shouldn't need in normal usage.
+All the nice in the previous sections calls this under the hood and it is exposed in case you really need it.
-(Pleaes raise an issue if you feel like you shouldn't need to but was forced :))

 `configureRaw` takes a stringly-typed path to configure the Differ and a raw `ConfigureOp`.
-You won't get much help from the compiler here, but don't worry! types are still checked at runtime thanks to [izumi-reflect](https://github.com/zio/izumi-reflect)
+While the API tries to detect errors, since type are erased replacing Differs with a Differ for the wrong type will result in run-time exceptions.

 ```scala
 def configureRaw(path: ConfigurePath, operation: ConfigureOp): Either[DifferUpdateError, Differ[T]]